 - Within walking distance of major attractions such as Avenue of Stars

 - Conveniently located near Tsim Sha Tsui station

-Urban Pack is in the heart of the busy city of Hong Kong.
+Urban Pack is in the heart of the busy city and tops our list of the best hostels in Hong Kong.
 Conveniently located near major attractions and public transportation routes, Urban Pack is a great spot for travelers wanting to live in comfort and with convenience!

 Our Favorite Airbnb – Cozy Studio near Mongkok

 - Conveniently based in northern Kowloon, this spacious apartment is as cool as the bustling streets outside.
 With exposed brick walls and quirky egg-shaped chairs, it’s every hipster’s dream – minus the avocado.
 It also boasts high-speed WiFi, 24-hour security and easy access to the subway.

 Our Favorite Budget Hotel – Butterfly On Morrison Boutique Hotel Causeway Bay

 - The hotel is chic in design, with warm lighting and unique fabrics